 In addition to using it for a variety of microwave spectroscopy studies in the year or two after the first maser was operational, I pondered how to extend the technology.
 The maser did a fine job demonstrating the principle, but as a useful tool it was severely limited.
 We needed masers that would work at shorter wavelengths, and also ones that could be tuned.
 The ammonia maser had an essentially fixed frequency, though several different ammonia-resonant frequencies might be chosen.
 An ideal generator for the spectroscopic study of atoms and molecules should provide signals tunable over a broad range of frequencies.
 One could then dial up and down through the generator’s output range, probing for resonances in atoms and molecules and thus mapping their transitions and energy levels.
 For similar reasons the ammonia maser’s value as an amplifier was limited.
 Many of my friends thought the ammonia maser was an interesting idea, but with such a narrow band, and no way to tune it, the thing seemed to them of little practical value other than for a clock.

-Conversations with History: Charles W. Townes
+Interview with Charles Townes